RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/devicemanager.md

 required: No
 default: `$SDRROOT/dev/nodes/$NODE_NAME/DeviceManager.dcd.xml`
 format: Absolute path to a DCD file.
 description: Absolute path to a DCD file (`DeviceManger.dcd.xm`l file).

 parameter: `SDRCACHE`
 required: No
 default value: None
-format: Absolute path to use as cache directory for DeviceManager and its devices.
+format: Absolute path to use as cache directory.
 description: Absolute path to use as cache directory for DeviceManager and its devices.

 parameter: `SPD`
 required: No
 default value: `$SDRROOT/dev/mgr/DeviceManager.spd.xml`
-format: Absolute path to file the `DeviceManager.spd.xml` file. description: Absolute path to the DeviceManager’s SPD file.
+format: Absolute path to the `DeviceManager.spd.xml` file.
+description: Absolute path to the DeviceManager’s SPD file.

 parameter: `CLIENT_WAIT_TIME`
 required: No
 default value: 10000 (milliseconds)
+format: number in milliseconds
-format: A number description: Wait time, in milliseconds, for the DeviceManager when making remote calls.
+description: Wait time, in milliseconds, for the DeviceManager when making remote calls.

 parameter: `USELOGCFG`
 required: No
 default value: None
-format: true : enables option, blank: disables option
+format: True : enables option, blank: disables option
-description: Enables the use of `$OSSIEHOME/lib/libsossielogcfg.so` to resolve <br>`LOGGING_CONFIG_URI` command line argument.
+description: Enables the use of `$OSSIEHOME/lib/libsossielogcfg.so` to resolve `LOGGING_CONFIG_URI` command line argument.

 parameter: `LOGGING_CONFIG_URI`
 required: No
 default value: `defaults.logging.properties`
-format: Absolute path to a file or file name.
+format: Absolute path to a file, file://<path> URI or sca://<path> URI.
-description: Logging configuration file for DeviceManager to use.
+description: Logging configuration file for the DeviceManager to use.
 Simple file names will be resolved to files in `/etc/redhawk/logging` directory.
-All others, will be resolved as a qualified path to a logging properties files.
+All others, will be resolved as an absolute path or URI to a logging properties files.

 parameter: `DEBUG_LEVEL`
 required: No